Plano West Senior High School: History

+In 2026, Plano West Senior High School renovations included a new structure for automotive classes, a two-story expansion of the gym, and a two-story addition to connect two buildings on campus, which will be completed in 2027.

 Academics

 Plano West has a total enrollment of over 2,600 students and includes students in the eleventh and twelfth grades.
 After completing tenth grade at Jasper High School or Shepton High School, students matriculate to Plano West for the final two years of high school.

 Newsweek ranked Plano West the 22nd best high school in the United States and the #1 comprehensive high school in Texas in 2016.

 According to an analysis by PolarisList, Plano West sent the most graduates to MIT, Princeton, and Harvard of any public school in North Texas and the second-most of any public school in the state of Texas.

 Plano West led the state with 77 National Merit Semifinalists in 2017, representing the top 1 percent of scores of high schoolers who took the PSAT.

 In 2018, 1,223 Plano West students earned college credit through dual enrollment courses or by scoring high enough on Advanced Placement exams, the most of any school in Texas.
 The next highest was Allen High School, with 962 students earning college credit.

-The class of 2021 had an average SAT score of 1163 out of 1600 and an average ACT score of 27.4.
+The class of 2023 had an average SAT score of 1166 out of 1600 and an average ACT score of 27.3.